 If you want to experience Transylvania beyond the main sights and the Dracula myths, you’re going to need a sturdy pair of hiking boots, good binoculars and a can of bear pepper spray.

-Here’s what else you need to know when planning to go hiking in Transylvania.
+Here’s what you need to know about hiking in Transylvania.

 Make sure you pack these 10 essential items for your hiking trip.